nbittich/app-ldes-example/README.md

 - Wait for a minute or so

 - Execute the same query as above, you should get Bob Dylan now

+## Troubleshoot

+You may need to restart the consumer, if there's no data it seems it can get stuck sometimes.